-Light fixtures mounted on top of the timbers bounce light off a plaster ceiling; photo credit - Tim Lee Photography
+Light fixtures mounted on top of timbers bounce light off a plaster ceiling

 Design for Durability

 A timber structure can last for centuries as long as you take care of it and don't do anything stupid.
 Timbers like to be kept warm and dry.
 They really don't like to be left out in the rain.
 If timbers get wet frequently, and cannot dry out, fungal rot will turn them into a mass of useless, spongy mush before you know it.
 Any outdoor structure needs a roof over it to keep the timbers out of the rain and should be built from a naturally decay resistant wood.